Home / Blog / Financial benchmarking

 Real-world examples of financial benchmarking

-A mid-sized retail company used financial benchmarking to compare its sales and profit margins against leading competitors.
-They discovered that their operating expenses were significantly higher.
+A mid-sized retail company used financial benchmarking to evaluate its sales and profit margins against industry leaders.
+They discovered that their operating expenses were disproportionately high compared to competitors.

-A manufacturing firm benchmarked its production efficiency against industry leaders.
-They found that their production times were longer and defect rates higher.
+A manufacturing firm benchmarked its production efficiency and defect rates against top performers in the industry.
+Their analysis revealed that their production times were longer and defect rates higher than the industry average.

 Final words